ellis882/hangman-msp3/README.md

   It shows a series of steps as boxes connected with arrows.
 Each box represents a step and the arrows show the possible next step(s).
 You can only move from one box to another in the direction of the arrow.
 You can never go backwards unless there's an arrow going back.

-- In the code you will find 4 functions.
+- In the code you will find 6 functions.
+  The first function is the welcome text and is just printed text.
+You will come back there when you don't want to play again.
+  The ask_name function is created to enter a name.
+It only accepts letters from the alphabet, no numbers.
-  The first functions pulls out a (secret)word from the list that is stored in a words file.
+  The get_word function pulls out a (secret)word from the list that is stored in a words file.
-  This contains all the words which can be chosen from randomly.
+  This contains all the words which can be chosen from randomly by the computer.
-  The second funtions is to display the hangman graphics.
+  The display_hangman funtion is to display the hangman graphics.
-  Both functions come back in the play function.
+  These function will come back in the play function.
   For this function i created a while loop to run the game until the secret word is guessed or the player runs out of lives.
   It also contains three possible conditions each based on different input.